bancorprotocol/contracts-v3/packages/v3/migration/README.md

 -   [x] Ledger support

-### Functions
+### Functionality

+The user of the framework can:

 -   [x] Deploy contracts (deploy)
 -   [x] Interact with contracts (execute)
 -   [x] Deploy a proxy contract (deployProxy)
 -   [x] Upgrade a proxy contract (upgradeProxy)

-### Engine
+The migration engine is responsible for:

--   [x] Saves ABI and bytecode of each deployed contract
+-   Saving the ABI and bytecode of each deployed contract
--   [x] Saves states between migrations
+-   Saving states between migrations
--   [x] Saves execution history of each migration
+-   Saving the execution history of each migration
--   [x] Reverts if migration health-check fails
+-   Reverting when a migration health-check fails

-## Dirs
+## Directories

 ### Data

-The `data` dir consists of one designated dir per network.
+The `data` directory consists of one designated directory per-network.

 #### state.json

-In each network dir there is a `state.json` file.
+In each network directory there is a `state.json` file.
 It represents the state of the migration and the network:

 ```json
 {